Soneso/stellar-ios-mac-sdk/README.md

 The Soneso open source stellar SDK for iOS &amp; Mac provides APIs to build transactions and connect to [Horizon](https://github.com/stellar/horizon).

-## Disclaimer
-This sdk is under active development and should be considered beta quality.
-Please ensure that you've tested extensively on a test network before using it on the public network.

 ## Installation